MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 >Microsoft Edge Update 1.2.145.5 and later

 #### Description
-This policy lets a user run Microsoft Edge (Edge HTML) and Microsoft Edge (Chromium-based) side-by-side.
+This policy lets a user run Microsoft Edge (Edge HTML) and Microsoft Edge (Chromium-based) side by side.

 If this policy is set to “Not configured”, Microsoft Edge (Chromium-based) will replace Microsoft Edge (Edge HTML) after the Microsoft Edge (Chromium-based) stable channel and the November 2019 security updates are installed.
 This is the same behavior as the “Disabled” setting.